 Not One More Child in Arapahoe County

-The coalition is made up of hospital workers, educators and school officials, heath experts, child welfare professionals, attorneys, nurses, church and community leaders, members of the Coroner’s office and law enforcement officers just to name a few.
+The coalition that started in 2014 is made up of hospital workers, educators, school leaders, health experts, child protection professionals, attorneys, nurses, faith and community leaders and more.

 Report Child Abuse and Neglect in Arapahoe County to 303-636-1750 or 1-844-CO-4-KIDS